myersm0/what-was-said/README.md

 - Extracts metadata (author, timestamp, hierarchy) when present in the source
 - Builds a full-text index (FTS5) and a semantic index (embeddings via sqlite-vec)
 - Tracks provenance at every level: document → entry → chunk
-- Detects near-duplicates at ingest time using MinHash over 3-word shingles
+- Detects near-duplicates at ingest time using MinHash over 3-word shingles plus a longest-shared-block signal, resolving them automatically or by prompting you, and records every decision
 - Merges growing conversation threads incrementally without duplication
 - Generates tiered LLM summaries (brief and detailed, with prompt selection by document length)
+- Summarizes what changed between near-duplicate versions with an LLM, on demand at ingest or in a batch pass

 Structured segmentation and metadata extraction for non-standard formats (e.g. proprietary email exports, internal Slack threads) require you to supply a custom preprocessor script. `what-was-said` calls this script during ingestion when one is configured for a doctype — the script is responsible for parsing the raw input and emitting the structured representation that `what-was-said` then ingests.
 See `DEVELOPMENT.md` and the `config.toml` doctype format for details, and `examples/` for working preprocessor scripts.